grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 ## Automically applied to queries

 Adhoc filters are supported directly by many data sources.
-This means they will handle automtically applying the filters to all the queries that match the data source you specify on the AdhocFilterSet.
+This means they handle automatically applying filters to all the queries that match the data source you specify on the `AdhocFilterSet`.

 ### Step 1.
 Create the AdHocFilterSet